nimiiiii/nimi-api/README.md

 Contains code from [Aya](https://github.com/ClarityCafe/Aya).
 Aya's components are Copyright &copy; Ayane Satomi, Michael Mitchell, et al. Licensed under MIT.

+Azur Lane, the game, and all its assets are Copyright &copy; Yostar.
+The developers and contributors are no way affiliated with the game, the company, nor its partners.

 Consider donating to ko-fi as well so we can keep maintaining this project!
 A coffee a day gives us a happy day.

 [![ko-fi](https://www.ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/W7W71CF9V)